fdila/computer-science/master/advanced-ml/00-q-and-a.md

     - [x] label smoothing makes models robust to possible errors in the training set
     - [x] label smoothing can help convergence of maximum likelihoo learning with a softmax classifier and hard targets

-TODO check con rec

 - **Which of these sentences is false?**

-    - [x] Multitask forces to share a set of parameters across different tasks
+    - [ ] Multitask forces to share a set of parameters across different tasks
-    - [ ] Multitask improves generalization when tasks are very different
+    - [x] Multitask improves generalization when tasks are very different

 - **Which of the following sentences are true?**